 Created in 2009 by Florida Atlantic University Professor Joey Bargsten as a way to integrate his teaching and research, meme™ developed out of “a desire to invite my students to explore the horizons of interactive and experimental digital media, and create an ongoing conversation on contemporary digital culture with the community through performances and presentations”.

-The ensemble has performed throughout South Florida at MOA-FL (video above) and Cinema Paradiso (Fort Lauderdale), at the annual ShowTel Alternative Art Exhibit in West Palm Beach, the 2011 and 2013 Faculty Biennial Art Exhibit in Boca Raton, and at Inkub8 Alternative Performance Space in Miami.
-Bargsten has presented papers on the ensemble and the software he’s developed for performance at conferences in Barcelona and Madrid, and examples of digital media created by meme™ can be found on iTunesU.
+The ensemble has performed throughout South Florida at MOA-FL (video above) and Cinema Paradiso (Fort Lauderdale), at the annual ShowTel Alternative Art Exhibit in West Palm Beach, the 2011, 2013, and 2015 Faculty Biennial Art Exhibit in Boca Raton, and at Inkub8 Alternative Performance Space in Miami.
+Bargsten has presented papers on the ensemble and the software he’s developed for performance at conferences in Barcelona and Madrid.

 meme™ appeared at the art exhibition Ultra Mega Nano Meta, in October 2010, in the 2nd Avenue Gallery, on the FAU – Ft.
 Lauderdale campus.
 They performed, as usual, with the requisite panache, élan, and je ne sais qua, creating a bewildering yet inviting sonic and visual landscape for all those in attendance to discover and explore.